If you've blocked our ad, please consider unblocking it.

 Animations #98, #99, #100.
 These unused animations appear to be either Mario crying or reaching into his pockets.

 Left: Animation #114.
-This is the canonical running animation.
+This is the original running animation.
 Right: Animation #115.
-This unused animation appears to be identical to the canonical running animation.
+This unused animation appears to be identical to the original running animation.
 It's not clear what the difference is.

 Left: Animation #191.
-This is the canonical sideflip animation.
+An older sideflip animation.
 Right: Animation #73.
 This unused animation appears to be a sideflip variation where Mario flips forward instead of sideways.

 The checkerboard-patterned platforms have a variable that causes them to remain stationary, even when Mario is on them.